Can I Claim a Secondhand Computer as a Work Expense?

 Filing your tax return

-Anyone who is self-employed must file a tax return by the deadline which is typically around 31 October following the end of the tax year in question.
-However the extended deadline for people who pay and file online or through Taxback.com is usually around 15 November i.e. just over 2 weeks after the paper filing deadline.
+Anyone self-employed must file a tax return by the deadline which is typically around 31 October following the end of the tax year in question.
+However, the extended deadline for people who pay and file online or through Taxback.com is usually around 15 November i.e. just over 2 weeks after the paper filing deadline.

-If you are unsure whether you can or can’t claim an expenses, please apply and we'll tell you exactly what is allowable!
+If you are unsure whether you can or can’t claim an expense, please apply and we’ll tell you exactly what is allowable!